-Lubabalo Mofu [Mentor - Plankton Ecology]
+Lubabalo Mofu [Mentor - Plankton and Trophic Ecology]

 - Molline NC Gusha.
 2018.
 A community–wide trophic structure analysis in intertidal ecosystems on the south coast of South Africa.
 MSc Marine Biology with Merit.
 Rhodes University, Grahamstown.
 Supervisors: Distinguished Prof Christopher McQuaid, Dr Tatenda Dalu.